skellis46/finger-pointing-moon/case-for-support.md

 >Under the Research Methods heading you should also outline how any copyright or intellectual property issues relating to the project and the production of any outputs will be addressed.

 >convince decision makers that ‘this is the best solution’ and feel compelled to fund it – (approx >50% of content);

+- recognising limit of that which is countable develop emerging research areas, methods or approaches
+    - traditionally we have focused on what can be seen, but what if we use occuolocentric tools to focus on that which cannot be seen?
+    - building an epistemology of practice
+    - methods and outcomes through the visual but what is not there foster interdisciplinary research in your field
+    - epistemologies of the south
+    - critical race theory / black studies /
+    - visibility / invisibility
+be creative and inspire creativity in other researchers
+    - continue pushing alternative methods of representation
+    - exploring alternative methods for dialogue / sharing

 ### Overview